Read time: 11 minutes

-Instead, here are three consistent themes you’ll see among accessible and high-ranking sites, as well as one action item you can do today, to ensure your site is not only accessible but rankable.
+Instead, here are three consistent themes you’ll see among accessible and high ranking sites, as well as one action item you can do today, to ensure your site is not only accessible, but also helps with its discoverability.

 Now, “easy-to-use” is often thrown around as a blanket statement for users, with little explanation of what it means.

 When we say “easy-to-use,” not only do we talk about simple things like page load speed and proper navigation (more on that later), but we’re also talking about:

 - Clearly defined web pages that explain its specific purpose of it.